Judiciary of Poland: Capture of the Constitutional Tribunal

 The Constitutional Tribunal (TK), like other courts with appointments made by political bodies, experienced some form of bias in rulings, but it was not very different from the situation in the analogical institutions in other countries.
 Since 2015, however, the TK has been stuffed with appointees favourable to the currently ruling party, including former politicians of PiS or friends of its leaders, leading scholars to see it as a captured judicial institution subservient to the Law and Justice government.
 Due to the irregularities in appointments to the Tribunal in 2015, the ECHR ruled that the Tribunal, when ruling with the so-called doubling judges (sędziowie-dublerzy) instead of those whose term started before the term of the 2015–2019 parliament was set to constitute, violated the right to a fair trial as it was an improperly constituted court.

 The Constitutional Tribunal then delivered rulings aiming to insulate the justice system from ECHR scrutiny, first by issuing a ruling arguing that the ECHR had no jurisdiction to control the appointment of its own justices by asserting it was not a court within the meaning of the European Convention on Human Rights (described by Ewa Łętowska and Wojciech Tumidalski to be the Tribunal's "coming out") and then by expanding the ruling on the court system as a whole.
 As a result, the Ministry of Foreign Affairs told two people who won in the ECHR that they would not be paid compensations as the ministry argued that the Constitutional Tribunal's ruling forbade it from doing so.

 The Tribunal also did the same with the treaties of the European Union by stating that the treaties are incompatible with the Polish Constitution insofar as they allowed the courts to question the appointments by partisan-controlled KRS or the President, aiming to thwart the application of ECJ's unfavourable judgments about the Polish judiciary and forcing it not to comply with ECJ's orders.
 This ruling sparked massive protests and raised concerns about Polexit.
 The European Commission has charged the Constitutional Tribunal with violations of EU law while issuing its verdicts.

+When the government changed to the Law and Justice's opponents under Donald Tusk, the Tribunal repeatedly sought to make it harder for the new ruling coalition to implement its agenda.
+Attempts to reform the institution by passing a new law were derailed when President Andrzej Duda refused to sign the bill and referred it to the Constitutional Tribunal.
+The new government then passed a motion in which it declared the Tribunal unable to discharge its duties and controversially declined to publish their rulings in the Journal of Laws, the official government gazette, and then passed a budget without any provision for judges' salaries.